 Step 1: Get more people involved and craft your strategy

-Distributing the responsibility for accessibility across multiple teams is essential—aim to involve individuals from various departments, ensuring that the task isn’t shouldered by just one person.
-Secure the commitment of at least one stakeholder who is genuinely interested and can champion the accessibility initiatives within your organization.
+Distributing responsibility for accessibility across multiple teams is essential.
+Aim to involve individuals from various departments, ensuring that the task isn’t shouldered by just one person.
+Secure the commitment of at least one stakeholder who is genuinely interested and who can champion the accessibility initiatives within your organization.
 For most companies, seeking external expertise to assist in formulating the accessibility strategy is advisable.

 Step 2: Consider usability for all

-Design your e-commerce site with diverse user groups in mind.
-This includes individuals with various disabilities but also for example seniors with varying degrees of digital literacy, users in areas with limited internet access, and those from lower-income backgrounds.
-It’s often overlooked that accessibility needs can be temporary or situational, due to things like a broken arm or having to carry a child.
+This is where the actual accessibility work starts.
+You will need to design your ecommerce site with diverse user groups in mind, and in order to do so, you need to consider what the different needs you need to cater to actually are.
+This includes various disabilities, but also, for example, seniors with varying degrees of digital literacy, users in areas with limited internet access, and those from lower-income backgrounds.
+It’s often overlooked that accessibility needs can be temporary or situational due to things like a broken arm, carrying a child, or a beer!
 Ensuring your site is navigable and understandable by everyone, regardless of their physical or socioeconomic conditions, is key to a truly inclusive digital platform.
 Take the time to understand the context in which your users interact with your products and services.
 Recognizing the challenges they face can turn potential obstacles into opportunities for enhancing accessibility and user experience.

 Step 3: Implement web accessibility standards